pocketpy/pocketpy/docs/features/goto.md

 # goto/label

-PocketPy supports `goto` and `label` just like C. You are allowed to change the control flow unconditionally.
+pkpy supports `goto` and `label` just like C. You are allowed to change the control flow unconditionally.

 ## Syntax